-Additionally, many international flights, you can call the airline and book a bulkhead seat with a bassinet which was amazing for our first international trip when Lincoln was 9 months old.
+Additionally, on many international flights, you can call the airline and book a bulkhead seat with a bassinet which was amazing for our first international trip when Lincoln was 9 months old.
 On long-haul flights or when traveling with international carriers, you will likely be given a second belt to loop around babies’ lap and connect to your lap-belt (not used on US domestic flights).
 Flight attendants are happy to help, but I have found baby prefers to face me and not facing out (or flop down in my lap and take a snooze which is the best case scenario).

 Additional considerations for baby’s first flight

 Baby Wearing vs. Stroller for getting around the airport

 For babies under two, we almost always prefer a carrier over a stroller for getting around the airport.
 The baby is close and not touching or being touched by rushed travelers.
 Generally, security check-points will allow a non-walking baby to stay right in the carrier during the screening process.
 We love the Ergo 360 with cool mesh and it makes a great travel companion.

 However, don’t check that stroller and car seat just yet.
 Pile it up with your bags for an airport buggy!
 You can bring the stroller and an infant car seat right to the gate and gate check.
 We like to pop them into a universal car-seat or stroller bag to keep things clean.
 You can pick them up as you exit the plane and make your way to the baggage claim.
 We gate check our car seat to minimize the handling and potential damage from being checked.
 It is our “back-up” car seat for travel and not our heavy-duty and super pricy model for everyday use.

 Do I need to bring a travel bed?
 High Chair?
 Stroller?